hillc255/CambridgeTrails/README.md

 Name: Cambridge Trails or African American Heritage Trail:  Cambridge, MA

-This is an Android travel application.
+This is an Android walking trail application.

 The purpose of the application is to teach the user about the history of African Americans in Cambridge, MA.